Keyword research is crucial for the success of any website and its SEO.

 So, what exactly does SEMrush have to offer?
 Quite a bit, to say the least.
 These are the main features that will take your SEO to the next level.

 SEMrush has a great keyword research tool that displays a website’s top keywords, their positions, how much traffic they drive, and more.

-I love using this for discovering which keywords deliver the most results to my website’s and then optimizing those pieces of content.
-It also gives me a good idea of what topics perform the best.
+I love using this to discover which keywords deliver the most results to my website and then optimize those pieces of content.
+It also gives me a good idea of what topics perform best.

 But that’s just for domain overviews.

 You can also use SEMrush to find related keywords with the keyword overview search.